IELTS Vocabulary A (Part 2)

 accumulate v.
 To become greater in quantity or number.

 accurate adj.
 Conforming exactly to truth or to a standard.

 accursed adj.
 Doomed to evil, misery, or misfortune.

 accusation n.
-A charge of crime, misdemeanor, or error.
+A charge of crime, misdemeanour, or error.

 accusatory adj.
 Of, pertaining to, or involving an accusation.